 Beat on high for 5 minutes until light and fluffy.

 It is ready to apply to skin or store.

 Benefits of this DIY Body Butter

 Rub whipped body butter on dry skin to rejuvenate legs and arms and give them a healthy shine.

-Shea butter is made from shea tree nuts.
+The main ingredient is shea butter and it is made from nuts of the shea tree.
 According to Healthline, “High concentrations of fatty acids and vitamins make shea butter an ideal cosmetic ingredient for softening skin.
 Shea butter also has anti-inflammatory and healing properties.”
 Using shea in this body butter makes it rich and moisturizing for many hours.

 Coconut oil is also great for moisturizing skin and using it in this body butter recipe helps it whip easier, go on smoother, and gives skin a nice shine.